CNG is a force of excellence for the world of tomorrow

 We normally meet in-person eight times a year.
 Given the current pandemic circumstances, no in-person events will be held until further notice.
 When we return to face-to-face events, we plan to start our meetings with time to meet and chat with those who do the same thing you do!
 This networking time is followed by a presentation or round-table discussion on matters important to or emerging in the certification business.

 How exactly should you approach these meetings and get to know others in this small-knit community?
 Members of the CNG Board offer these Networking Tips.

 offering advice, and learning from professionals at the pinnacle of their certification career.

 CNG depends on a network of dedicated professionals in the certification field to provide free educational and networking events in Chicago and Washington, DC.

 This is a valuable opportunity to hone your leadership skills, contribute to field, and expand your professional network.
 Applications for Program Planning Committees are accepted throughout the year.
 Applications for open positions on the 2022 Board will be accepted until September 1, 2021.
 Applications and necessary documentation should be sent to Marya Ryan at firstname.lastname@example.org.

 Call for Presentation Proposals

 The Certification Network Group (CNG) is a volunteer‐led organization focused on providing networking and educational opportunities for certification professionals.
 CNG offers quarterly events providing free education and networking in the Washington, D.C. and Chicago metropolitan areas covering a variety of topics relevant to professional credentialing.

-We are looking for dedicated professionals to present at these events in 2019 and share their expertise.
+We are looking for dedicated professionals to present at these events and share their expertise.
 Presenting at a CNG event gives you the opportunity to share your knowledge and build your network of colleagues.
 The CNG Call for Proposals is now open.

 Apply by filling out and submitting this form.
 Call for Presentation Proposals Please note that the form cannot be filled out on a mobile device.